azvoleff/so-simple-theme/Rmd/2014-05-05-filtering-landsat-with-teamlucc/2014-05-05-filtering-landsat-with-teamlucc.Rmd

-This post outlines how to use the `teamlucc` package to filter the Landsat imagery available in the archives for a particular study site. `teamlucc` includes several functions to make plots to assist with selecting anniversary dates (or near anniversary dates...) when multiple Landsat scenes are needed to cover a single site.
+This post outlines how to use the `teamlucc` package to filter the Landsat imagery available in the archives for a particular study site. `teamlucc` includes several functions to make plots to assist with selecting anniversary dates (or near anniversary dates...) when multiple Landsat path/rows are needed to cover a single site.
 The `teamlucc` package also has functions to output an order text file in the proper format for the USGS ESPA system and to automatically download and verify the completed portions of a USGS ESPA order.